 The scenic Cabot Trail runs for 186 miles.
 It is one of the best road trips around Canada for rugged and awe-inspiring coastal views.
 There are plenty of activities and attractions to enjoy along the way, as well as a plethora of tasty seafood to sink your teeth into.
 Want to catch your own?
 Stop for a spot of fishing.

 Watch moose roaming freely in Cape Breton Highlands National Park.
 Take a boat ride from Pleasant Bay to spot whales and seals.
 Play a round or two at Highlands Links Golf Course.
 Stroll along coastal cliff tops and across sandy beaches.

 The Viking Trail is one of the best road trips around Canada’s Newfoundland and Labrador for history and heritage enthusiasts.
 There are also plenty of cultural and natural sites to enjoy too.
 It runs for a little over 300 miles.
 You can visit two UNESCO-listed sites along the way: Gros Morne National Park and L’Anse aux Meadows National Historic Site.
 You’ll also pass the tallest lighthouse along Canada’s Atlantic coast.

 Other highlights include Norstead Viking Village, Red Bay National Historic Site, Hawke’s Bay and Arches Provincial Park.
 Lakes, bays, icebergs, vibrant flora, waterfalls, rivers, museums and villages all add to the appeal.

 Drive from Montreal to the Gaspe Peninsula, explore Vancouver Island, appreciate the North Shore of Lake Superior and take an adventure from Regina to Saskatoon.
-Grab your mates, pack your possessions and have fun on diverse road trips around Canada.
+Grab your mates, throw your stuff in a Vault Cargo hitch carrier and have fun on diverse road trips around Canada.